ARM-software/acle/.github/PULL_REQUEST_TEMPLATE.md

       correctness of the result in the PDF output (please refer to the instructions on [how to build the PDFs locally](../CONTRIBUTING.md#continuous-integration)).
+* [ ] The variable `draftversion` is set to `true` in the YAML header of the sources of the specifications I have modified.
 * [ ] Please *DO NOT* add my GitHub profile to the list of contributors in the [README](../README.md#contributors-) page of the project.